Walter0697/Zonai/README.md

 After that, to ensure everythings work, we won't deploy the project for you, you will still need to run `docker-compose up -d` since we want you to check to make sure things work perfectly.

+## Completion

+If you want to add completion for your shell, use the following commmand

+`zonai completion zsh > /tmp/completion`
+`source /tmp/completion`

+For available shell, you can use the following command

+`zonai completion`

 ## Author
 Walter Cheng